-The presence of land contamination from current and past site activities has the potential to lead to significant impacts upon human health, water resources and the wider environment.
+The presence of land contamination from current & past site activities and underlying natural geology has the potential to lead to significant impacts upon human health, water resources and the wider environment.
 The planning process, the Part 2A regime and acquisition/ownership of potentially contaminated land all require that unacceptable risks are dealt with appropriately.

 Risk assessment provides a robust means to establish the significance of contamination identified by Phase I and Phase II investigations.
-Outputs from risk assessment models can be used in remedial design work to establish soil, water and vapour remedial targets for active intervention or the need for other risk management strategies such as isolation, source reduction and cover systems.
+Outputs from our generic and detailed risk assessments (including quantitative modelling) are used to help decide the next steps for a project and in remedial design work to establish soil, water and vapour remedial targets for active intervention or the need for other risk management strategies such as isolation, source reduction and cover systems.

 We specialise in technical human health, VOC vapour and groundwater / surface water risk assessments and have developed a number of our own tools and models to supplement available UK guidance and models.

-Our risk assessments are completed under the umbrella frameworks provided by the online uk.gov ‘Land Contamination: Risk Management’ guidance (CLR11 now withdrawn), R&D66 & Part 2A regime.
+Our risk assessments are completed under the umbrella frameworks provided by the online uk.gov ‘Land Contamination: Risk Management’ (LCRM) guidance, R&D66 & Part 2A regime.
 Our human health assessments are undertaken using the CLEA/S4UL/C4SL methodologies with ground gas risk assessment following BS845 guidance.
 Our detailed controlled water assessments are undertaken using the 2006 Environment Agency Remedial Target Methodology (RTM).
 Where appropriate, we utilise current UK reference human health assessment criteria (GAC, SGV, C4SL, S4UL) and additional guidance for vapour and gas risks drawn from British Standards, CIRIA, BRE and CIEH publications.

-We have also recently developed a CIRIA C716/C748 ‘T00lkit’ to help assess the efficacy of gas resistant membranes when used for VOC protection.
+We have also developed a range of in-house assessment tools, including our CIRIA C716/C748 ‘T00lkit’ to help assess the efficacy of gas resistant membranes when used for VOC protection.